It'll be on for the remainder of the program, the remainder of this hour.

 They're quick enough to run to Crawford, Texas.

-That's my these people don't fix anything.
+These people don't fix anything.

 You know, let them do their rock.

-I was gonna say, you know, no, we need a concert by Bono and Bob Geldoff, uh a concert for uh for relief, uh so far to illustrate that that's not uh how things get done.
+I was going to say, no, we need a concert by Bono and Bob Geldof, a concert for relief.

-Uh as for Hollywood, Hollywood's planning right now, probably writing the script for the movie on global warming that caused this while Bush is on vacation.
+As for Hollywood, Hollywood's planning right now, probably writing the script for the movie on global warming that caused this while Bush is on vacation.

 That will be Hollywood's contribution.

-CNN says Bush landing.
+CNN says Bush landing, returning from vacation.

-ABC News on their website to to show you that there is a template to and this is in direct contradiction with what the New York Times said this morning in their own story.
+And this is in direct contradiction with what the New York Times said this morning in their own story.

-But to illustrate the template, ABC actually has a story on its website.
+But to illustrate the template, ABC actually has a story on its website, the poor are hardest hit in this hurricane.

 This illustrates the template, in case you haven't heard it.

-God is watching the uh Oprah Winfrey show one day and followed by Dr. Phil and figures that's it.
+God is watching the Oprah Winfrey show one day and followed by Dr. Phil and figures that's it.

-The human race has blown it, and it's time to end it all because they just can't handle it anymore.
+And it's time to end it all because they just can't handle it anymore.

-So God calls a reporter at the New York Times and says, I've had it, the human race has blown this experiment, and I'm ending the planet tomorrow.
+So God calls a reporter at the New York Times and says, I've had it.

-And God says, No, I'm calling some other newspapers.
+And God says, no, I'm calling some other newspapers.

-The Times guy tries to talk God out of it, but God refuses, so he's gonna call the other newspapers.
+The Times guy tries to talk God out of it, but God refuses.

-Times guy gives up and hangs up.
+The Times guy gives up and hangs up.

 God calls Wall Street Journal, USA Today, and the Washington Post.